Lekensteyn/pdf.js-wiki/Squashing-Commits.md

 git commit -e
 ```

 1. Or, you can use rebase.
-Let's say you have 5 commits to merge:
+Let's say you have 5 commits to merge and you don't have merge commits:
 ```
 git rebase -i HEAD~5
 ```